 You can access the entire conference program on mcn.edu and at mcn2020virtual.sched.com if you want to maximize screen space.
 If you’re new to the platform or trying to figure out how to do something, check out the Sched attendee guide.

 If you haven’t yet registered, do that first.
-If you already registered but didn’t get an email from Sched or don’t remember your details, you can use your order number to look up your account and reset your password or get it set up using the Eventbrite form or simply Login.
+If you already registered but didn’t get an email from Sched or don’t remember your details, you can use this form to look up your account and/or reset your password using your Eventbrite order number, or if you’ve already set yourself up simply Login.

 Update Your Profile